SixArm/ai-starter-guide/topics/deep-q-networks/index.md

 Advantages of deep q networks include handling complex state spaces and end-to-end learning.
 Challenges include training instability, crucial hyperparameter tuning, and exploration-exploitation tradeoff tuning.

 Various extensions and improvements have been proposed, including Double Q-learning, Dueling DQNs, and Rainbow DQN, which combine multiple enhancements to improve performance and training stability.

-Key aspects…
+**Key aspects:**

 Neural Network Architecture: A deep neural network is used to approximate the Q-function.
 The network takes the current state as input and outputs Q-values for all possible actions.

 Experience Replay: DQNs use an experience replay buffer to store experiences (state, action, reward, next state) encountered during interactions with the environment.

 Two Networks: DQNs use an "online" network (policy network) and a "target" network.
 The target network's parameters are updated less frequently, which helps stabilization.